;

 Workers are entitled to:

-• receive reasonable opportunities to participate in workplace health and safety
+- receive reasonable opportunities to participate in workplace health and safety.

 WES legal requirements

-1. Regulations
+- Regulations

-2. A safe work instrument.
+- A safe work instrument, or

 BEI legal requirements

-Under most circumstances worker health monitoring will be classed as a health service.
-This means the rights and duties in the Code of Health and Disability Services Consumer’s Rights(external link) (including consent requirements) will apply.
+Under most circumstances worker biological monitoring will be classed as a health service.
+This means the rights and duties in the Code of Health and Disability Services Consumer’s Rights (including consent requirements) will apply.
+For further information about the Code of Health and Disability Services Consumer’s Rights see the Health and Disability Commissioner website(external link).

-This means a PCBU needs to be proactive in seeking approval, and take responsibility for informing and encouraging workers about monitoring where appropriate.
+This means a PCBU needs to be proactive in seeking approval and take responsibility for informing and encouraging workers about monitoring where appropriate.
 However, consent must be granted voluntarily and without any form of coercion or duress on the part of the PCBU seeking consent.